 CRFs are established solely on the basis of recycling costs, not on the contents or characteristics of the beverages.

 Each container type is recycled.
-See the Container Recycling Fee page for more information.
+See the FAQ Videos on YouTube for more information.